clivehoggart/PReMS/README.md

 #Install PRReMS
 source('path/prrems.R')
-#Where appropriate arguemnets to PRReMS function are labelled identically to those of glmnet
+#Where appropriate arguemnets to PRReMS functions are labelled identically to those of glmnet

 # Example analysis of the SPECTF Heart Data Set
 #Download SPECTF.train and SPECTF.test from https://archive.ics.uci.edu/ml/machine-learning-databases/spect/